Tuesday, January 19, 2016

 The Translation Industry (aka Localization Industry) is one that has a relatively low barrier to entry.
 Anyone can enter this industry and set up shop as a translation company.
 These new companies may have little knowledge of process or technologies and they may help in reinforcing the buyer's perception that translation services are a commodity purchase.
 This low barrier to entry also indicates that the industry as a whole has no common platform of quality standards on which to operate.

-Capability Maturity Model, the People Capability Maturity Model (because it's not just the organization but the people within the organization), the Business Process Maturity Model, the ASTM Quality Standard on Translation, and the LISA Best Practices Guide.
+In 2008, after working with a consultant and thinking of this idea of "buyer maturity", a team of us set out and tediously researched various maturity models and other standards such as the Capability Maturity Model, the People Capability Maturity Model (because it's not just the organization but the people within the organization), the Business Process Maturity Model, the ASTM Quality Standard on Translation, and the LISA Best Practices Guide.

-Global Communication Maturity Model and then set out to identify a process management system for our industry with defined objectives, analysis, KPIs and measures, all set in a balanced scorecard framework.
+We developed the Global Communication Maturity Model and then set out to identify a process management system for our industry with defined objectives, analysis, KPIs and measures, all set in a balanced scorecard framework.
 We are also heavily involved in Baldrige Performance Excellence and the balanced scorecard framework is second nature to us and seemed the right fit for this framework in order to provide our clients with a developed program to avoid the risks inherent in their own maturation.

-Localization Maturity Model.
+At that time, unbeknown to us, Common Sense Advisory had offered a framework for buyers of translation services to consider in 2006, the Localization Maturity Model.
 Imagine our surprise when we came upon it about a year after we had been deep in our research.
 However, lately, it seems to have resurged in the news in our industry so with that, it is also a good time to highlight the research we have done and offer to not only buyers of translation services but also to LSPs out there who also work with this mindset and want to do more in the industry to move buyers through the model.

 An interesting blog post by Jörgen Danielsen from 2006 shares some interesting insights in reaction to the emergence of the Localization Maturity Model (LMM) at that time and how it could help the industry to overcome the lack of quality standards.
 He argues that the progression on the buyer side as a factor of success might also assume that there is a certain level of maturity on the supplier side.
 He states further that the Localization Maturity Model could provide understanding between buyer and vendor in relation to the quality that is desired at different stages of maturation.

-in reaction to the LMM that "buyers of localization should really look at their procurement model and make informed decisions at different stages of maturation."
+Bert Esselink also wrote in reaction to the LMM that "buyers of localization should really look at their procurement model and make informed decisions at different stages of maturation."

 That was back in 2006 and progress, as well as news on buyer maturation, has been very slow.
 Our industry has mostly been preoccupied with technology disruptors like Machine Translation and crowd sourcing as a common threat to, and subsequently defined as a differentiating opportunity, in our industry.